ccwhgetgit/ccwh/_pages/about.md

 **Genesis Global Trading (Subsidiary of Digital Currency Group)**, Trader Intern
 * Developed real-time analytical tools for OTC trading in Dash to visualize market flows, improving quotes by an average of 10bps; bots to detect on-chain activities and data mining for real-time news alerts which were adopted across the firm
 * Created a trade blotter in React for derivatives pricing to asynchronously calculate Greeks, theoretical, current edges for futures and multi-legged options using the Black Scholes model and compare it with the in-house volatility surface
+* Pitched investment strategies to clients based on fundamental analysis (long beta with bitcoin, or naked exposure); P&L at 23% within a week

 **Paypal**, Data Modelling Intern